 Children’s book author-illustrator Jeff Crosby (Wiener Wolf, Disney-Hyperion) was talking with young students of the Austin Independent School District the other day — and he let them tell him a story, while he illustrated their scenes.

 A bit of a high wire act, yes but he pulled it off with his usual calm and cleverness.

-You can see the story somewhere in the following slide show.
+You can see the story somewhere in this WordPress slide show.

 The slides include some of Jeff’s original sketches and paintings from Wiener Wolf as well as for Little Lions, Bull Baiters & Hunting Hounds (Tundra Books) that he wrote and illustrated with his wife, author-illustrator Shelley Ann Jackson.

 The event was for a birthday bash of sorts, 100 Years of School Libraries in Austin.